About Dental Implants

 Dental implants have many significant advantages over other forms of tooth replacement, including the following:

 - Dental implants are very long lasting and durable when properly placed and cared for over time.

 - Implants have the chewing and biting power of natural teeth.

-- There is no compromising of adjacent teeth to replace a missing tooth, as with a dental bridge.
+- There is no compromising of adjacent teeth to replace a missing tooth, as there is with a dental bridge.

 - The gap left by a missing tooth is filled.
 This prevents bacteria from accumulating on the adjacent teeth and helps prevent gum disease.

 - Implants preserve natural bone, helping to stimulate bone growth and prevent bone loss.

 - You can brush, floss and care for implants exactly the way you would natural teeth.

 - Dental implants are fixed in place and fuse naturally with your jawbone, meaning your replacement teeth won’t move, click or shift.